by Tony Vidler

-Every so often one is willing to share their trade secrets, and this is how one leading financial planner that I know gets his business, and that he was happy to share:
+Every so often one is willing to share their trade secrets, and this is how one local successful financial planner gets his business, and that he was happy to share:

 He works a self-employed planner within a national brand.
 That is; he is building his own book of business and pays his own costs but works under common branding and systems with other professionals.
 Despite the enormous effort that has gone into creating a superb corporate brand, with multiple offices nationally, very little lead generation occurs as a result of the corporate branding apparently.

 A perhaps lower than usual proportion of new business comes from existing clients – but this practitioner is an excellent technician as well as being a superb relationship manager.
-Frankly, most clients give him all their business so there is not usually too much that is held back at the beginning for him to pick up later.
+Frankly, most clients give him all their business pretty early in the engagement (as opposed to giving a bit and seeing how he goes with it before committing everything) so there is not usually too much that is held back at the beginning for him to pick up later.
 What extra business he gets from those clients in subsequent years tends to be genuinely new money or new problems being introduced into their lives.

 His 2 primary sources of new business have been seminars and a deliberate strategy to market his specialist skills to other financial advisers.